-Some, who attempt to defend the “clapping” phenomenon, apparently think that if they marginalize the opponents of the practice by labeling them as the “radical right,” opposition will cease.
+Some, who attempt to defend the clapping phenomenon apparently think that if they marginalize their opponents by labeling them as the “radical right,” opposition will cease.
 Also, it is contended that this issue must not “disrupt unity.”

-Informed people know who the “radical right” are, and men like Hugo McCord, Jack Lewis, Earl Edwards, and Everett Ferguson are not among them — nor is this writer.
+Informed people know who constitutes the “radical right.”
+Men like Hugo McCord, Jack Lewis, Earl Edwards, and Everett Ferguson are not among them — nor is this writer.

 A Sobering Consequence

 Consider this closing thought.
-If “clapping,” as a worship companion to singing, is in the category of instrumental music, where does this leave those who practice, and/or sanction this addition to worship?
+If clapping as a worship companion to singing is in the category of instrumental music, where does this leave those who practice or sanction this addition to worship?